bxparks/AceTime/USER_GUIDE.md

 Database encoded as C structs and determines the DST transitions using the encoded structs.
 It supports roughly of 45 zones with just a 3kB tzinfo database.
 The initial versions of AceTime, particularly the `BasicZoneSpecifier` class was directly inspired by this library.
-I would be interesting to run this library to the same set of "validation" unit tests that checks the AceTime logic and see how accurate this library is.
+It would be interesting to run this library to the same set of "validation" unit tests that checks the AceTime logic and see how accurate this library is.
 One problem with Micro Time Zone library is that it loads the entire tzinfo database for all 45 time zones, even if only one zone is used.
-Therefore, the AceTime library will consume less resources if only a handful of zones are used, which is the expected use case of AceTime.
+Therefore, the AceTime library will consume less flash memory for the database part if only a handful of zones are used.
+But the AceTime library contains more algorithmic code so will consume more flash memory.
+It is not entirely clear which library is smaller for 1-3 time zones.
+(This may be an interesting investigation the future.)

 ### Java 11 Time